MinaProtocol/mina/src/app/website/posts/scans.markdown

 How do we store the tree?
 Since we know the size a priori (a complete binary tree with $$R$$ leaves), we can use a *succinct* representation.

 A *succinct* data structure requires only $$o(Z)$$ extra space to manage the relationship between the elements if $$Z$$ is the optimal number of bits that we need to express the information in an unstructured manner.
-Note that this is little-$$o$$ not big-$$O$$—a much tighter bound
-^[This is a very interesting area of computer science research, and I very much recommend the curious to read more: See https://www.cs.cmu.edu/~dga/papers/zhou-sea2013.pdf and https://en.wikipedia.org/wiki/Wavelet_Tree.)]
+Note that this is little-$$o$$ not big-$$O$$—a much tighter bound^[This is a very interesting area of computer science research, and I very much recommend the curious to read more: See https://www.cs.cmu.edu/~dga/papers/zhou-sea2013.pdf and https://en.wikipedia.org/wiki/Wavelet_Tree.)]

 In fact our structure as described is actually an *implicit* one because of our scalar cursor.
-An *implicit* data structure is one that uses only $$O(1)$$ extra bits. ^[In our case, just the cursor.]
+An *implicit* data structure is one that uses only $$O(1)$$ extra bits.^[In our case, just the cursor.]
 In later refinements (in part 2), we'll go back to a *succinct* representation because we need to relax one of the assumptions we made here.
 This is similar to the popular *implicit heap* that you may have learned about in a computer science class.

 ![A node at position $$i$$ can find its parent at position $$\frac{i}{2}$$](https://d2mxuefqeaa7sj.cloudfront.net/s_1F9E16749B17DC54549D96B5A3247F680EDDCCCB3DD78CFE222A02DA9883D4EE_1544577978603_succinct.png)